 Accessorizing and Decor

-If you are going for pretty, you can put your detergents (liquid, powder, or pods) in matching glass jars or beverage dispensers with spigots.
+If you are going for pretty, you can put your detergents (liquid, powder, or pods) in beverage dispensers with spigots.
 Just remember to label anything that has been removed from its original packaging especially if you are not the only person doing laundry.

 As for decor, check out these finds

 Once you are done with your room, it is time to create a plan to keep it clean and organized.

 Place a calendar in this room so that you can mark the days you need to do certain tasks such as cleaning the inside of your machines or delinting your dryer hose.

 Never have more than one load ready to wash in this room.
 The minute you have a load of items to wash, go ahead, and do them.
 This will keep pileups from happening.
 Click here to read how you can simplify your laundry routine to one-load-a-day in 20 minutes.